 I am so so happy you are here today, because I have quite the festive fall treat for you!
 This week I’ve teamed up with 14 of my favorite blogger friends and Country Living Magazine to bring you the first annual Pumpkin Palooza!!!
-Each day this week three bloggers will share some creative pumpkin inspired projects with you on their blog that will be sure to get you in the pumpkin spirit!
+Each day this week three bloggers will share some creative pumpkin inspired projects, like my pumpkin plate chargers, with you on their blog that will be sure to get you in the pumpkin spirit!
 I am so honored to be a part of this talented group, and we hope you join in on the fun with us!

 If you are new here, or are visiting from Setting for Four & Anderson and Grant, thanks so much for taking the time to come stop by!
 My name is Ashley and I hope we can be friends!
 You’ll learn quickly that I am completely obsessed with Fall, so when I was invited to participate in Pumpkin Palooza I pretty much signed on as soon as I read P-u-m-p-k…done deal!
 I love pumpkins!
 Who doesn’t?
 And I love a good DIY, so this was the perfect combo.

 Today I am sharing these easy, wood DIY Pumpkin Plate Chargers!
 A few weeks ago when I posted my Farmhouse Fall Home Tour, my dining room table was missing a good fall table scape setting.
 What better way to celebrate this beautiful season than to add some natural elements to our farmhouse table…in the shape of pumpkins!

 - 2 21/32in x 16in x 6ft Paint Graded Panel